 Surfboards are expensive, and most of them designed to ride certain types of waves.
 Whether you are looking to buy a used performance shortboard, a funky fish, fun hybrid, or a cruisy longboard – there are quite a few things to consider when purchasing a second-hand surfboard.

-Different surfboards have completely different characteristics, and getting a new “used” surfboard can be a fun process since you might end of with a board you’ll enjoy riding more than anything else you ever tried.
+Different surfboards have entirely different characteristics, and getting a new “used” surfboard can be a fun process since you might end of with a board you’ll enjoy riding more than anything else you ever tried.

 HOW TO BUY A SECOND-HAND SURFBOARD?

 One man’s rubbish is another man’s gold.

 The two main types of surfboards manufactured today are made of either epoxy or fiberglass resin.
 Which one is more durable?

 EPOXY SURFBOARDS (EPS) – Made of polystyrene blank and then coated with epoxy resin.
 Epoxy surfboards started to rise in the 90s.
 Epoxy surfboards are light and more prone to waterlogging compared to fiberglass boards – so whenever you are going to damage your surfboard, it will not be ruined(waterlogged) as fast as the fiberglass surfboard.
 Epoxy surfboards, in general, weigh less, are easy to paddle and more durable.

 Epoxy resin is said to be 35% stronger than the fiberglass resin.

 Fiberglass SURFBOARDS (PU) – Made of polyurethane blank and wrapped in fiberglass cloth.
 Fiberglass surfboards are more flexible but easier to damage after strong vibrations and stress.
 Fiberglass surfboards have been around from the 70s.